History Workshops 2015

 Ann Blair & Tamar Herzog (co-leaders), James Hankins, and David Armitage

-Workshop in Early Modern European History.
+Workshop in Early Modern History.
 The Harvard Department of History’s Early Modern Workshop plays a vital role in the professional development of graduate students in this field.
 The Workshop brings in faculty speakers from other institutions and hosts talks by graduate students from within the department.
 Through its mailing list, the workshop draws an audience not only from Harvard, but from the greater Boston area.
-The mailing list also promotes other local events pertinent to Early Modern European History, both in various departments and schools at Harvard and at other institutions, fostering more frequent contact and exchange of ideas among graduate students and faculty.
+The mailing list also promotes other local events pertinent to Early Modern History, both in various departments and schools at Harvard and at other institutions, fostering more frequent contact and exchange of ideas among graduate students and faculty.

-All graduate students in our program in G-3 and above speak at the annual graduate student conference in early modern European history which our workshop has held jointly with Princeton since 2008.
+All graduate students in our program in G-3 and above speak at the annual graduate student conference in early modern history which our workshop has held jointly with Princeton since 2008.
 The workshop also features talks by recent PhDs from our program and current graduate students to practice talks for on-campus interviews and conference presentations.
 With the guidance of five professors, the workshop is organized by two or three history graduate student volunteers, who publicize the talks and maintain the website) and mailing list.